incpac/incpac.github.io/_posts/2025-01-28-creating-vpc-endpoints-with-privatelink.md

 }
 ```

-The Listener for the ABL needs a certificate if we want to use HTTPS.
+The Listener for the ALB needs a certificate if we want to use HTTPS.
 We're going to use the TLS Terraform provider for
 this, but generatlly you'd want a cetificate signed by a trusted CA.

 ```terraform